Fly in to De Hoop

 – Pilots are to exercise extreme caution when approaching the De Hoop Airstrip due to bird and wildlife activity in the area

-- Pilots are to exercise extreme caution when landing on the De Hoop Airstrip due to the runway angle, which runs from WSW to ENE and prevailing winds are NW and SE.
+– Pilots are to exercise extreme caution when landing on the De Hoop Airstrip due to the runway angle, which runs from WSW to ENE and prevailing winds are NW and SE.

 Departure / Take-off procedure

 – Flights departing the De Hoop Airstrip must follow the above procedure in reverse i.e. Take-